 We can only help support Wales’ birds if we understand where and how they live.
 Conservation work based on well-disseminated, good quality research work is crucial, and we are fortunate in the UK that such activities are undertaken by both professional organisations and expert, unpaid volunteers.

 In order to support such work, WOS offers small grants.
 We award grants of up to £500 towards projects that benefit species listed as priorities on the application form.
 However, consideration will also be given to research into species for which there is a significant gap in knowledge.

 Applications for the 2019 awards have now closed and two grants have been awarded – see here for details.
-Applications for 2020 will open in December 2018 and applications should be made using the application form which can be downloaded here.
-The deadline for completed applications is 28th February 2019 and for background information on successful applications in previous years, click on the links at the bottom of this page.
+Applications for 2020 will open in December 2019 and applications should be made using the application form which can be downloaded here.
+The deadline for completed applications is 29th February 2020 and for background information on successful applications in previous years, click on the links at the bottom of this page.

 Your project should aim to improve: